Andrea Romano (voice director): Early life

-She was born in 1955.
-Romano grew up in Long Island, New York.
-Her father is Italian descent and her mother is of Austrian Jewish and Swedish descent.
-She pursued undergraduate education at State University of New York at Fredonia, graduating in 1977, before attending Rutgers University.
+Romano was born in 1955, and grew up in Long Island, New York.
+Her father is of Italian descent and her mother is of Austrian Jewish and Swedish descent.
+She received her bachelor's from State University of New York at Fredonia, graduating in 1977, before starting a master's at Rutgers University.
 She dropped out before finishing.
 At this time, she began auditioning for plays in Manhattan.
 While keeping a steady job during the day, Romano would perform in plays at night, often auditioning on her lunch break.

 Early career

 In 1979, Romano moved to San Diego, where it was difficult for her to find theater work.
 After working in a couple of plays, she was offered a temporary position at Abrams-Rubaloff, a talent agency in Los Angeles.
 Within months, due to the temporary position lasting longer than expected, Romano was franchised as an agent.

 After leaving Abrams-Rubaloff, Romano joined Special Artists, a smaller agency, and began their voice-over department.
 While at Special Artists, she would also direct the potential client auditions.
 It was during her time at Special Artists that Romano began attending some of her clients' recording sessions at Hanna–Barbera.
 After a short time at Special Artists, she was asked to audition at Hanna–Barbera for the position of casting director.